Introduction

 Instead, the resident turned to ChatGPT.

-Over the following weeks, what had been a straightforward interpersonal misstep escalated into a sustained, AI-fueled campaign.
-The resident—and I want to be clear about this, because it matters—was an intelligent, reasonable person using the tools available to them in a way that was genuinely effective.
 They used AI to research their rights, draft formal demands, cite local ordinances, and build a detailed case that touched every aspect of their tenancy.
 They demanded specific disclosures based on their reading of a recent change to local law—a reading that turned out to be a misunderstanding, though an understandable one given how vaguely the new regulation had been written.
 They set deadlines for responses.
 They threatened escalation through specific regulatory channels.
 The emails were well-structured, legally precise, and relentless.

 Multiple staff members across different levels of the company got pulled into the situation.
 Outside legal counsel was engaged.
 Formal responses were drafted, reviewed, and sent in both directions.
 Weeks of time and thousands of dollars in resources went to managing a situation that had started with a single misdirected email.